-with laser scanning the existing site, creating as built documentation and then working with the client through the design process and finally clash checking design against as built in a virtual environment.
+with laser scanning the existing site.
+Afterwards creating as-built documentation and then working with the client through the design process and finally clash checking design against as built in a virtual environment.

 In many cases this is completed on a project by project basis, at the end of which the data is filed away and lost to future works, resulting in duplicate costs and lack of continuity on each individual project.